* This is the Consumer Version. *

 Producing substances that counter the effects of antibiotics

 Some bacteria can produce a layer of slime (called biofilm) that helps them attach to cells and to foreign material such as IV catheters, suture material, and medical implants and devices.
-The biofilm protects bacteria from being ingested by immune cells and being killed by antibiotics (see Biofilm).
+The biofilm protects bacteria from being ingested by immune cells and being killed by antibiotics (see page Biofilm).

 The immune system may not function well because